-Other ways that parents are welcome to participate in the life of the Junior School are by assisting with the Lower and Upper Primary Literacy and Numeracy Programs, and accompanying classes on excursions.
+Other ways that parents are welcome to participate in the life of the Junior School are by accompanying classes on excursions.

 Brighton Grammar School policy requires parents who wish to assist or participate in any class activity or program to hold a current Working with Children Check.
 Application forms are available online.
 Once processed, your Working with Children Check card needs to be presented to the Junior School office, where a copy will be made and kept on file.